GLOBAL-MARKETS-Stocks, dollar up on U.S. rate hike bets, Trump relief

 By Sinead Carew

-NEW YORK, March 1 U.S. Treasury yields rose along with the U.S. dollar and Wall Street rallied, lifting the Dow above 21,000, as investors increased bets on an imminent interest rate hike and gave a sigh of relief after President Donald Trump's speech to Congress.
+NEW YORK, March 1 U.S. Treasury yields rose along with the dollar and Wall Street rallied, lifting the Dow above 21,000, as investors bet on an interest rate hike and gave a sigh of relief after U.S. President Donald Trump's speech to Congress.

-The S&P 500 and Nasdaq had their best one-day gain since Nov.
-7, one day before Trump's election, and they also closed at record highs along with the Dow.
-The global MSCI ACWI index , rose 0.9 percent and also hit a record.
+The three main U.S. stock indexes were on track for their best one-day gain since Nov.
+7, one day before the U.S. presidential election, with the S&P 500 and Nasdaq also hitting record highs.

-Financial stocks were the biggest boost for Wall Street after hawkish comments from two prominent Federal Reserve Officials as higher rates help bank profits.
+Financial stocks were the biggest boost for Wall Street after New York Fed President William Dudley - one of the most influential U.S. central bankers, and usually considered a dove - said late Tuesday that the case for tightening monetary policy had become "a lot more compelling", while San Francisco Fed President John Williams said he saw "no need to delay" raising rates.

+"It's not necessarily the rate increase that matters.
+It's that they're seeing things improving.
+If the Fed feels more confident, maybe we should too," said Warren West, principal at Greentree Brokerage Services in Philadelphia.

 In his speech Tuesday, Trump pledged to deliver "massive" tax relief to the middle class and corporate tax cuts, to spend heavily on infrastructure and to ease regulations.

-While some investors had hoped for specifics on how the administration would pay for its promises, investors who had kept money off the table ahead of the speech were relieved by the President's more measured than expected tone.
+While some investors had hoped for specifics on how the administration would pay for its promises, investors who had kept money off the table ahead of the speech were relieved by a more measured than expected tone from the U.S. president.

-"People were concerned Trump was maybe running off the rails.
-After the speech last night everybody walked away with a good feeling," said Stephen Massocca, Senior Vice President at Wedbush Securities in San Francisco.
-"Some of the things he said, the algebra doesn't work but people know the direction it's going to go."

-But the rally may be short.
-If Congress puts up roadblocks to Trump's plans or if he starts sounding less presidential, "the air is out of the rally," said Brian Battle, director of trading at Performance Trust Capital Partners in Chicago.
+"It's a rally on sentiment.
+The sentiment is that he's going to make big changes to tax and regulation and trade and he looked very presidential saying it.
+If one of those two things changes, the air is out of the rally," said Brian Battle, director of trading at Performance Trust Capital Partners in Chicago.

-Yields on 2-year U.S. Treasuries hit a more than seven year peak on increased bets on a March rate hike. [
+U.S. Treasury yields rose broadly with 2-year yields hitting their highest in more than seven years on increased expectations for a Fed rate hike in March.

-Investors are now pricing in around a 66.4-percent probability of a March hike, according to CME Group's FedWatch tool.
-They had priced in only around a 35-percent chance that the Fed would move this month before the Fed comments.
+Having priced in only around a 35-percent chance that the Fed would move this month before the Fed comments, investors are now pricing in around a 66.4-percent probability of a March hike, according to CME Group's FedWatch tool.

-"Between the risk-on move in equities and this fear that we could get a rate hike (in two weeks), we saw a lot of traders scramble and start to price in that eventuality, which meant they had to start selling a lot of their bonds," said Kim Rupert, managing director of global fixed income analysis at Action Economics in San Francisco.

-The dollar rose 0.6 percent against a basket of currencies and touched its highest level since Jan.
+The dollar index, which measures the greenback against a basket of other major currencies, was up 0.5 percent and touched its highest level since Jan.
 11.

+The global MSCI ACWI index, rose about 1 percent and touched a record high.

 In commodity markets, oil futures turned negative after U.S. crude inventories rose to a record high.
-U.S. crude settled down 0.3 percent at $53.83 while Brent crude settled down 0.27 percent at $56.36.
+U.S. crude fell 0.3 percent to $53.85 while Brent crude was off 0.3 percent at $56.34.

+Gains in mining and bank stocks took Britain's blue-chip FTSE 100 index to an all-time high.
+It rose 1.6 percent, in line with the FTSEurofirst 300 index.

-(Additional reporting by Dion Rabouin and Saqib Ahmed in New York, Noel Randewich in San Francisco, Helen Reid, Jamie McGeever and Dhara Ranasinghe in London, and Nichola Saminather in Singapore; Editing by Nick Zieminski)
+(Additional reporting by Dion Rabouin and Karen Brettell in New York, Noel Randewich in San Francisco, Helen Reid, Jamie McGeever and Dhara Ranasinghe in London, and Nichola Saminather in Singapore; Editing by Nick Zieminski)

 * Emerson Electric Co sees restructuring of about $100 million in 2018 and 2019 related to acquisition of Pentair's Valves and Controls business